Posted: October 26, 2023

 Founded in 2009, NHFPI is an independent, non-profit, non-partisan organization dedicated to exploring, developing, and promoting public policies that foster economic opportunity and prosperity for all New Hampshire residents, with an emphasis on low- and moderate-income families and individuals.
 NHFPI is highly regarded in the state as the leading nonpartisan source of independent research and information on state policy and economic issues.

-With a new Executive Director bringing a wide array of experiences paired with other longstanding staff, it is an exciting time to work at NHFPI, which has plans for further growth and aims to provide more information to policymakers, journalists, and the public in the coming years.
+With an Executive Director who joined the team last year and a recently-hired Senior Policy Analyst, bringing a wide array of experiences and paired with other longstanding staff, it is an exciting time to work at NHFPI, which aims to expand capacity and provide more information to policymakers, journalists, and the public in the coming years.
 NHFPI is dedicated to researching and improving public policy that supports the health, well-being, and economic security of low- and moderate-income residents, including families, children, and historically disadvantaged and underserved populations.

 NHFPI’s office is located in the heart of downtown Concord, across the street from the State House and near many of New Hampshire’s natural and cultural amenities.
-NHFPI offers a hybrid work model featuring a mix of in-office and remote work.
+While in-office work is required regularly, NHFPI offers a hybrid work model featuring a mix of in-office and remote work.

 HOW TO APPLY